Let me pass on to you what took me almost 20 years to discover!

 Unfortunately, I had just put myself into huge debt by taking out a student loan for this experience.
 I didn’t have a band and I had set three years aside to practise, not to get a new hair style!

 Consequently, I stubbornly continued my chase for the system that would solve my problem of not understanding the guitar fretboard.
 I was convinced that there must be a more holistic way.

 This was the defining moment.
 I decided I was going to have to work it out myself, inventing a new system.
 I locked myself indoors.
 It was crunch time!

 No more excuses – Let the work begin!

+I thought I’d give this method a go and boy was I in for a treat!
+Once I had stopped looking at an Am as an Am, and instead thought about it as a roman numeral, everything started to fall into place.
 The sound of Am in the key of C was pretty sad and belonged to blues/rock solos.
-But in the key of G, the Am had a completely different quality, so much for perfect pitch!
+But in the key of G, the Am had a completely different quality, so much for having perfect pitch!

-Looking back this was the most important discovery I had made in my guitar playing life so far, and most likely since!
+Looking back, this was the most important discovery I had made in my guitar playing life so far, and most likely since!

 You only get back what you put in!

 Admittedly, at first I couldn’t do much with my newly found chord knowledge musically, but I started to see how chords connected on the neck.
 I practised this day and night.
 Since I knew about the modes theoretically, I simply added them to my routine as well as the arpeggios.
 If I played a G major scale around fret 3, I could see all of the chords within that scale shape, as well as all of the arpeggios, and also all of the modes.
 They all used the same notes, just with different starting points!“Now that I knew every chord, arpeggio and mode all over the neck I could use those notes as well!”